JuliaDiffusionBayes/DiffusionMCMCTools.jl/docs/src/tutorials/biblock/inference_with_blocking.md

 # Inference with blocking with `BiBlock`s
 ****

+!!! note "important"
+    Make sure that you read the [preamble](@id tutorials_start) before you start reading this tutorial.

+## The algorithm
+---

 ```julia
 #↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓
 function simple_name_structure_not_last(pname::Symbol, num_obs)